 Scleroderma is a rare disease of the connective tissue.
 It can cause the tissue in skin, joints, and internal organs to thicken and stiffen.
 There are 3 major forms of the disease:

-- Localized scleroderma (can be morphea or linea)—Usually affects only the skin in isolated parts of the body.
+- Localized scleroderma—Usually affects only the skin in isolated parts of the body.
 This form is less serious.

-- Systemic sclerosis—Affects widespread areas of skin and/or internal organs, most often the lungs.
-Certain categories of this form of scleroderma are more serious and can be fatal
+- Systemic scleroderma (sclerosis)—Affects widespread areas of skin and/or internal organs, most often the lungs.
+Also involves Raynaud phenomenon.
+Certain categories of this form of scleroderma are more serious and can be fatal.

 - Overlap syndrome—May involve features of scleroderma and features of other autoimmune syndromes